Complications (TV series): Development and production

 Matt Nix directed the pilot episode.
 In March 2014, USA Network ordered the pilot to series.
 Production began in September 2014 in Atlanta, Georgia.

 Reception

 Critical response

 Complications has received generally mixed reviews from critics.
-Review aggregator Rotten Tomatoes gives the first season of the show a rating of 59%, based on 17 reviews, with an average rating of 6.1/10.
+Review aggregator Rotten Tomatoes gives the show a rating of 59%, based on 17 reviews, with an average rating of 6.1/10.
 The site's consensus states, "Complications has no shortage of ambition - or intriguing characters and ideas - although its complicated plot occasionally beggars belief."
 Metacritic gives the show a score of 55 out of 100, based on 14 critics, indicating "generally mixed reviews".